social-media-ethics-automation/book/docs/discord/_sources/ch12_virality/05_ethics_of_copying.md

 name: this_is_fine_fig
 alt: 'A dog is sitting at a table with coffee, while the house around is on fire.
 The dog says while smiling, "This is fine."'
 ---
-The ["This is fine" meme](https://knowyourmeme.com/memes/this-is-fine) image by K.C.
+The ["This is fine" meme](https://knowyourmeme.com/memes/this-is-fine) {cite:p}`ThisFine2015` image by K.C.
 Green
 ```
- On the 10th anniversary of the [webcomic](https://gunshowcomic.com/648) by K.C.
-Green where the "This is fine" meme came from, [he reflected on his feelings](https://kcggggg.tumblr.com/post/706263607432921088/we-passed-it-a-couple-of-days-ago-but-it-has-been) about how those frames from his comic became a viral meme:
+ On the 10th anniversary of the [webcomic](https://gunshowcomic.com/648) {cite:p}`GunshowFire` by K.C.
+Green where the "This is fine" meme came from, [he reflected on his feelings](https://kcggggg.tumblr.com/post/706263607432921088/we-passed-it-a-couple-of-days-ago-but-it-has-been) {cite:p}`kcgggggComicsKCGreen` about how those frames from his comic became a viral meme:
  > When a work gets as big as this has, is it still yours?
 Not talking about copyright and legal stuff.
 It says something larger that everyone can feel and relate to.
  >
  > [...]